prisma/prisma1/content/04-Reference/03-API/02-Queries.md

 }
 ```

-> Query meta information on certain post nodes of a certain author node:
+Query meta information on certain `Post` nodes of a certain `author` node:

 ```graphql
 ---